GaloisInc/BESSPIN-rocket-chip/README.md

-Galois Rocket Chip Generator :rocket:
+SSITH Rocket Chip Generator :rocket:
 =====================

 This repository contains the Rocket chip generator necessary to instantiate